-K Box, in particular, was fined $50,000 for failing to implement adequate security measures to protect the personal data of its members.
+K Box, in particular, was given a financial penalty of $50,000 for failing to implement adequate security measures to protect the personal data of its members.

 What Should You Do If You Collect, Use or Disclose Individuals’ Personal Data Throughout the Course of Your Business?

 - If your business wants to store personal data in the cloud, you should take appropriate steps to ensure that the transfer of data to the cloud complies with the PDPA’s data protection laws.